chjj/blessed/README.md

 - **enableMouse([el])** - enable mouse events for the screen and optionally an element (automatically called when a form of on('mouse') is bound).
 - **enableKeys([el])** - enable keypress events for the screen and optionally an element (automatically called when a form of on('keypress') is bound).
 - **enableInput([el])** - enable key and mouse events. calls bot enableMouse and enableKeys.
+- **copyToClipboard(text)** - attempt to copy text to clipboard using iTerm2's
+  propriety sequence. returns true if successful.
+- **cursorShape(shape, blink)** - attempt to change cursor shape. will not work in all terminals (see artificial cursors for a solution to this). returns true if successful.
+- **cursorColor(color)** - attempt to change cursor color. returns true if successful.
+- **resetCursor()** - attempt to reset cursor. returns true if successful.

 #### Element (from Node)